 Snowboarding is relatively safe but can be extremely dangerous at times.
 Beginners usually sustain more injuries than seasoned snowboarders; however, experienced snowboarders tend to pick up more severe injuries than beginners.
 Common injuries include wrist sprains and fractures.

-In this article, we will discuss how dangerous snowboarding is, the risks of snowboarding, and what you can do to ensure you stay safe on the slopes.
+In this article, I’ll discuss how dangerous snowboarding is, the risks of snowboarding, and what you can do to ensure you stay safe on the slopes.
+Read on!

 How Dangerous Is Snowboarding Really?

 Snowboarding is a high-adrenaline sport and can provide hours of endless fun.
 It is one of the fastest-growing winter sports in the world; snow resorts draw crowds of people during the winter season, from beginners to seasoned professionals, all wanting to take part in the excitement.

 Snowboarding is dangerous for beginners who do not receive proper training and make risky decisions.
 Snowboarding too fast can result in a loss of control and collision with stationary objects.
 Tricks such as jumps, grinds, sharp turns, and dips can lead to severe injuries if not landed properly.

 But don’t worry!
 Whilst this may sound intimidating, the risk of injury is relatively low.
 You’re statistically at higher risk on the drive to the slopes than when actually snowboarding.
 Check out some of the stats below.

 Both sports are adrenaline filled, which basically means they come with risk.
 But is snowboarding safer than skiing?